wodosharlatan/API-Wrapper/README.md

 ```

 ## Usage
-First, you need to create an instance of the  <ADD NAME HERE!> class by passing your API key as a parameter:
+First, you need to create an instance of the  wodosharlatanAPIwrapper class by passing your API key as a parameter:

 ```csharp
 API api = new API("your_api_key_here");